synaodev/leviathan-racket/README.md

   - Install dependencies on vcpkg like this: `<vcpkg-cli> install openal-soft angelscript glm entt sdl2 tmxlite fmt`.
   - Then, when running cmake, pass the toolchain file: `cmake <build-root> -DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/scripts/buildsystems/vcpkg.cmake`.
 - Linux:
-  - Depending on your GPU, you may need to install non-free firmware to use OpenGL.
+  - Depending on your GPU, you may need to install non-free firmware.
   - For OpenAL, GLM, and SDL2, you should use your package manager:
     - Apt: `apt-get install libgl1-mesa-dev mesa-utils libopenal-dev libglm-dev libsdl2-dev libfmt-dev`
     - Pacman: `pacman -S mesa openal glm sdl2`